adbar/htmldate/docs/index.rst

 Features
 --------

-The library uses a combination of tree traversal, common structural patterns, text-based heuristics and robust date extraction.
+*htmldate* finds original and updated publication dates of web pages using heuristics on HTML code and linguistic patterns.
+URLs, HTML files, or HTML trees are given as input.
 It provides following ways to date a HTML document:

 1. **Markup in header**: common patterns are used to identify relevant elements (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncrasies
 2. **HTML code**: The whole document is then searched for structural markers: ``abbr`` and ``time`` elements as well as a series of attributes (e.g. ``postmetadata``)